numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 We display a set of simulated runtimes with the empirical cumulative distribution function (ECDF), AKA empirical distribution function.
-The ECDF displays the *proportion of problems solved within a specified budget*, where the budget is given on the x-axis.
+The ECDF displays, loosely speaking, the *proportion of problems solved within a specified budget*, where the budget is given on the x-axis.
+More formally, :math:`\mathrm{ECDF}(t/n)` is the fraction runtimes which do not exceed the value |t|, where missing runtime values are counted in the denominator of the fraction.

 Formally, let us consider a set of problems :math:`\mathcal{P}` and |N| simulated runtimes on each problem.